 “That’s correct.
 Still, my body hasn’t changed in the slightest.
 And I mean… when it comes to memories, I do have some that picked up over the years, although they have nothing to do with what you two are trying to figure out.”

 “Anything would help.
 Besides, I want to learn more about you regardless.”

 “Human… I-I mean, Adam…” Muraco sighed.
 “Very well.
 I’ll tell you about them later, once Charlotte returns.
 For now, let’s take it easy.”

 “All right, sounds good.”
 Adam wandered over to a small clearing within the trees.
 He peered out and gazed at the small city of Minuet.

 “I’ve always liked this place.
 It’s larger than Prelude, but not by much.
 They like to build wooden houses here, and they look really nice.
 I wouldn’t mind living in one, someday…”

 Muraco hopped over next to him.
 “Although, that hotel you’re staying at looked kind of hideous.”

-“It’s alright, you can’t barely see it since the school’s blocking it.”
-He pointed off toward the right, where a large-red bricked building stood nearby them.
+“It’s all right, you can barely see it since the school’s blocking it.”
+He pointed off toward the right, where a large red bricked building stood nearby them.
 “That’s our high school.
 Let me tell you, I don’t have fond memories of that place.”

 “And a tunnel connects it to the library—that building over there?”
 Muraco gestured at the tall gray building that was slightly to the left of the school, almost directly in front of them.